boycehbz/CrowdRec/README.md

 python main.py --save_mesh true --save_img true
 ```

-When the fitting is finished, you can generate ```predict.json``` from the fitted results with the following command.
+When the fitting is finished, the ```predict.json``` can be generated from the fitted results with the following command.
 ```
 python generate_json.py
 ```